XBraid/xbraid/docs/Examples.md

 At a lower level, to do sanity checks of your data structures and wrapper routines, there are also XBraid test functions, which can be easily run.
-The test routines also take as arguments the app structure, spatial communicator comm_x, a stream like stdout for test output and a time step size to test dt.
+The test routines also take as arguments the *app* structure, spatial communicator *comm_x*, a stream like *stdout* for test output and a time step size *dt* to test.
 After these arguments, function pointers to wrapper routines are the rest of the arguments.
 Some of the tests can return a boolean variable to indicate correctness.